tolopsy/easy-backup/README.md

 Paths can be relative or absolute.
 And you can add as many paths as you want by separating them with a space.
 	- To remove path(s):
 	`./backup remove ./path/to/file1 /path/to/folder2`
-	-To list paths in db:
+	- To list paths in db:
 	`./backup list`

 	Note: The default location for the file-based db is ./cmd/backup/data.
 But you can specify a custom location by using the -db flag when running the backup program.